Applies to the following strength(s): 0.5 mg ; 1 mg ; 0.5 mg-1 mg

 Renal Dose Adjustments

-CrCl less than or equal to 30 mL/min: Recommended initial dose of 0.5 mg orally once a day.
-May be titrated up to a maximum dose of 0.5 mg twice a day.
+-Severe renal impairment (CrCl less than 30 mL/min): Recommended initial dose of 0.5 mg orally once a day; may be titrated up to a maximum dose of 0.5 mg 2 times a day

 Liver Dose Adjustments

 No adjustment recommended